 It was not that many years ago that most Americans had never even heard of a SIM card, much less used one!
 The GSM mobile phone technology used in Europe has always required a SIM card.
 The iPhone also has one, but most users don’t even know how to access it.

 Verizon’s CDMA version of the iPhone 4 has no SIM card, which is one reason it won’t work in Europe.
-The new iPhone 6s and the older 6, 5/5s/5c and 4s models solve this problem by working on both GSM and CDMA networks.
-See more below.)
+Any later iPhone models (4s, 5/5s/5c and later) solve this problem by working on both GSM and CDMA networks.
+(See more below.)

 Below you can read about buying an iPhone that is ready for Europe.
 If you already have an iPhone bought in the US or Canada, see our advice for tourists and expats in Part 2.